flopezag/SDM.SQLgeneration/README.md

     poetry shell
     ```

-    To deactivate the Poetry env run:
+    To deactivate and exit the Poetry Virtual Environment run:
     ```
     exit
     ```